temp-somelk/dotfiles/README.md

 * Enable journaling (use defaults) for ext4 partitions
 * Install GRUB for either just BIOS or UEFI, (or just use systemd-boot in case it's UEFI)
 * Use [default](https://wiki.archlinux.org/index.php/Dm-crypt/Encrypting_an_entire_system#Configuring_mkinitcpio_2) encrypt mkinitcpio hooks (Don't move ```blocks``` hook)
-* lti monitor support?
-Last I checked that's still on the to-do list and it treats all displays as a single scs